saifullahamin/expense-tracker-react/README.md

 # Expense Tracker with ReactJS

-A react project done as assignment in learning ReactJS.
-The app has basic add/delete transactions option with a display of the transactions, current balance and the expenses/income summary.
-I used Context API, State & Reducer Hooks with deployment on Surge using Github Actions.
+The expense tracker has basic functionalities of add/delete income or expenses with summary of total balance, income and expense.
+It was done in learning ReactJS, Context API, useState and usReducer Hooks hosted on Surge with Github CI/CD Actions.

 Surge Website Link: http://saifullahamin_expensetracker.surge.sh/